anikm1987/cloud_terraform/azure-terraform/VM/README.md

 3. Refer - variables.tf for detailed description of each variables.

-4. Make necessary changes in backend.tfvars file if you want to manage the tfstate file in Azure storage. and uncomment line  #  backend "azurerm" {} in provider,.tf file
+4. Make necessary changes in backend.tfvars file if you want to manage the tfstate file in Azure storage. and uncomment line  #  backend "azurerm" {} in provider.tf file

 5. Execute below commands for creating the app service -